dlont/PdmV/README.md

 python -u ticket-miniaodv2-nanoaod.py|tee out.log
 ```

-It is **strongly** advised to make tests in dev, before migration on production instance.
+It is **strongly** advised to make tests in dev, before production migration.